webforj/webforj-docs/docs/routing/route-navigation.md

     });
 ```

-:::info Component instance may be `null`
+:::info Null instances
-The consumer receives a Java `Optional` for the component because it might be null or not created for various reasons.
+The consumer receives a Java `Optional` for the component because it might be `null`, or not created for various reasons.
 For example, the component may not be rendered if the navigation observers veto the navigation and stop the process.
 :::

 ## Navigation options